Joan Mitchell: Early career (New York)

 By the mid-1950s Mitchell was spending increasing amounts of time traveling and working in France.
 She continued to exhibit regularly in New York, with numerous solo exhibitions at the Stable Gallery throughout the 1950s–1960s.
 In an interview with Linda Nochlin, Mitchell admitted that though many of her colleagues were very supportive of her artistic career, because she was a woman in the art field she did have a few setbacks.
 She said that she was once told by Hans Hofmann that she should be painting, which sounds very nice, but she took it to mean that the male artists were not threatened by female artists so much that they did not care if they advanced their artistic career.

 In 1955, while in Paris, Mitchell met Canadian painter Jean-Paul Riopelle, with whom she would have a long, rich, and tumultuous relationship (from 1955 to 1979).
 They maintained separate homes and studios, but had dinner and drank together nearly daily.
+In the same year, Mitchell met the author Samuel Beckett for the first time.
+Their relationship was both personal and intellectual.
+Critic Lucy Jeffery writes about their mutual influence and interest in Paul Cézanne, explaining that 'Mitchell and Beckett share a style that, like the pendulum, swings between dynamism and hesitancy, limpidity and obscurity, and, in so doing, obscures meaning to resist reductive pigeonholing.
+In [Beckett's short text] 'One Evening' and [Mitchell's painting] Tondo they created self-reflexive fragments that make us, as wayfarers of the text/canvas, traverse '[i]n unending ending or beginning light' (Beckett, 2009, 126).'

-In 1956 Mitchell painted one of her breakthrough works Hemlock, named by the artist after it was completed for what she called the "dark and blue feeling" of Wallace Stevens 1916 poem Domination of Black.
+In 1956 Mitchell painted one of her breakthrough works, Hemlock, named by the artist after it was completed for what she called the "dark and blue feeling" of Wallace Stevens' 1916 poem Domination of Black.

 In October 1957, the first major feature on Mitchell's work appeared in ARTnews.
 In the article, entitled "Mitchell Paints a Picture", art critic Irving Sandler wrote, "Those feelings which she strives to express she defines as 'the qualities which differentiate a line of poetry from a line of prose.'
 However, emotion must have an outside reference, and nature furnishes the external substance in her work."
+By the end of the 1950s, Mitchell was included among "the Vocal Girls" in Time.